csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **c**.
 Now consider step costs drawn from the continuous range \[ε, 1\], where 0 < ε < 1.
 How many iterations are required in the worst case?

 **d**.
-Implement the algorithm and apply it to instances of the 8-puzzle and traveling sales- person problems.
+Implement the algorithm and apply it to instances of the 8-puzzle and traveling salesperson problems.
 Compare the algorithm’s performance to that of uniform-cost search, and comment on your results.

 **3.18** Describe a state space in which iterative deepening search performs much worse than depth-first search (for example, O(n2) vs. O(n)).